Minamoto no Yoshitsune: Rumors and legend

 The death of Yoshitsune has been very elusive.
-According to Ainu historical accounts, he did not perform seppuku, but instead escaped the siege at Koromogawa, fleeing to Hokkaido and assuming the name Okikurumi/Oinakamui.
+According to some Ainu accounts, he did not perform seppuku, but instead escaped the siege at Koromogawa, fleeing to Hokkaido, where he is sometimes identified with the theonyms Okikurumi and Oinakamui.
 An alternative legend states that after evading death, Yoshitsune made his way past Hokkaido and sailed to the mainland of Asia, re-surfacing as Genghis Khan.
-This story was invented by Suematsu Kenchō (1855–1920) while he was studying at Cambridge University in 1879, with the aim of improving Japanese prestige in the wake of the Meiji Restoration.
+This story was popularized by Suematsu Kenchō (1855–1920) while he was studying at Cambridge University in 1879, with the aim of improving Japanese prestige in the wake of the Meiji Restoration.
 This theory was popular in Japan from the late 19th to the early 20th century.
 It's believed that the theory was convenient for Japan at the time, which was promoting "enriching the country, strengthening the military" as its national slogan.
 After World War II ended in 1945, the theory's popularity waned due to the belief that it was disrespectful to the Mongolian people.

 According to the tradition of the Henshoji temple in Mooka, Tochigi, and as printed in their magazine, Hitachibō Kaison entrusted a monk Hitachi Nyūdō Nensai with a child of Minamoto no Yoshitsune, Keiwaka, as demanded by Fujiwara Hidehira.
 Furthermore, according to the tradition of Enmyō-ji temple in Hirosaki, Aomori, Chitose Maru, also known as Keiwakamaru, was a child of Yoshitsune, entrusted to Date Tomomune by Kaison.
 Kaison disappeared after the adoption.